 The CONTACT program is currently being reorganized as we refocus our mission and take on new partners.
-It will not be offered in 2023.
-Expect information about our revised 2024 program to appear on this page in the coming months.
+It will not be offered in 2024.

 Attain invaluable, mission-critical skills to tackle urgent issues and build peace, both at home and abroad, in this world-renowned, professional and academic training program.